Education Services for Overseas Students Act (ESOS Act) 2000 Compliance

 - Clause 5 which defines the University's intervention strategy for those student identified as being 'at risk' of preclusion; and

-- Clause 6 which defines the procedures for monitoring and identifying making unsatisfactory progress and inviting those student to 'show cause'.
+- Clause 6 which defines the procedures for monitoring and identifying students making unsatisfactory progress and inviting those student to 'show cause'.

 Note: students will be deemed to be: